ContinuousEngineeringProject/ce-lib/CONTRIBUTING.md

 Note that this will not override the hooks already defined on your local repo.
 It adds the `Signed-off-by: ...` line after the commit message has been created by the user.

 ### Commit message guidelines
-:project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) as it's commit message format.
+Continuous Engineering Library uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) as it's commit message format.
 These are particularly important as semantic releases are in use, and they use the commit messages to determine the type of changes in the codebase.
 Following formalized conventions for commit messages the semantic release automatically determines the next [semantic version](https://semver.org) number and generates a changelog based on the conventional commit.

-Semantic releases originate in the [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines), and the rules described there are the ones used by :project
+Semantic releases originate in the [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines), and the rules described there are the ones used by Continuous Engineering Library

 Here is an example of the release type that will be done based on a commit messages: